ricardo-perezo/Team.UI.Standards/vanillajs/README.md

     document.querySelector('[data-text="custom"]').innerHTML=event.target.value;
 }
 ```
-It works but is no to much impresive because it's semi harcoded.
+It works but is no to much impresive because it's semi harcoded,
-if we wanted a kind of function to make this modular we should set some rules for example, to identify any kind of data  we will use de convention of [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)
+if we wanted a kind of function to make this modular we should set some rules for example, to identify any kind of data  we will use de convention of [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).

 ```js
 var micro_framework = (function create_Module() {